 - Morning Dough: Usually Brad makes pizza dough in the morning before heading off to work.
 It only takes about 5 minutes to put together, then he leaves it to rise all day.

 - Freezer Dough: This recipe makes 4 to 5 pizza crusts, so feel free to freeze the extra dough.
 Just allow it to defrost in the fridge for at least 24 hours before baking.

 I am a huge believer in the importance of getting kids into the kitchen.
-Food Literacy (understanding how your food choices impact your health, the environment and the economy) is one of my key interests.
-I feel that teaching kids basic cooking skills is the BEST way to give our children the food literacy skills that they require to have healthy eating habits.
+Food Literacy (an understanding of how your food choices impact your health, the environment and the economy) is one of my key interests.
+I feel that teaching kids basic cooking skills is the BEST way to give our children healthy eating habits.

-And then they get to design their own pizza!
+- And of course, they decorate their own pizza!

 - Prep Time: 30 minutes